technomancy/leiningen/doc/TUTORIAL.md

 are better-handled using plugins rather than tasks that are built-in to Leiningen itself.

+It's possible to involve Leiningen during production, but there are many subtle gotchas to that approach; it's strongly recommended to use an uberjar if you can.
+If you need to launch with the `run` task, you should use `lein trampoline run` in order to save memory, otherwise Leiningen's own JVM will stay up and consume unnecessary memory.

-If you do end up involving Leiningen in production via something like `lein trampoline run`, it's very important to ensure you take steps to freeze all the dependencies before deploying, otherwise it could be easy to end up with
+In addition it's very important to ensure you take steps to freeze all the dependencies before deploying, otherwise it could be easy to end up with
 [unrepeatable deployments](https://github.com/technomancy/leiningen/wiki/Repeatability).
-Consider including `~/.m2/repository` in your unit of deployment along with your project code.
+Consider including `~/.m2/repository` in your unit of deployment (tarball, .deb file, etc) along with your project code.
 It's recommended to use Leiningen to create a deployable artifact in a continuous integration setting.
 For example, you could have a [Jenkins](http://jenkins-ci.org) CI server run your project's full test suite, and if it passes, upload a tarball to S3.
 Then deployment is just a matter of pulling down and extracting the known-good tarball on your production servers.
+Simply launching Leiningen from a checkout on the server will work for the most basic deployments, but as soon as you get a number of servers you run the risk of running with a heterogeneous cluster since you're not guaranteed that each machine will be running with the exact same codebase.

 Also remember that the default profiles are included unless you specify otherwise, which is not suitable for production.
 Using `lein